What is an NFT?

 The vast majority of NFTs are part of the Ethereum blockchain (and, in case you weren't already aware, Ethereum is a cryptocurrency, like Bitcoin).
 We say "the vast majority" as other cryptocurrencies can and do support their own versions of NFTs, and in the future, the market is likely to diversify.
 For now, Ethereum is the place to be.

 As they form the basis of most cryptocurrencies, we've explained blockchains in more detail in our Bitcoin guide.
-But, put simply, a blockchain is a form of database that can be used to securely store and verify the authenticity of a record of data.
+But, put simply, a blockchain is a form of database that can be used to securely store and verify the authenticity of a data record.

 The most important thing to understand about blockchain technology is that no single person or group can control the data and, due to the way it operates, anything that is entered into the blockchain is irreversible.
 And it's this intensely reliable, decentralised nature that makes blockchain technology a big part of why some people consider NFTs to be valuable.